Digital X-Rays in Princeton, NJ

 Detecting and treating dental problems at an early stage may save you time, money, unnecessary discomfort, and your teeth!

-Even though digital x-rays produce a low level of radiation and are considered very safe, dentists still take necessary precautions to limit the patient’s exposure to radiation.
-These precautions include only taking those x-rays that are necessary, and using lead apron shields to protect the body.
+Digital x-rays produce a low level of radiation and are considered to be very safe.
+Our practice takes all the recommended precautions to limit the patient’s exposure to radiation.
+These precautions include only taking those x-rays that are necessary and using lead apron shields to protect the body.

 The need for dental x-rays depends on each patient’s individual dental health needs.
 Your dentist and dental hygienist will recommend necessary x-rays based upon the review of your medical and dental history, a dental exam, signs and symptoms, your age, and risk of disease.